Let's Get Emotional

-- Make it authentic – audiences can see fake very quickly.
+- Make it authentic – audiences can identify the fake very quickly

 - Whilst emotion is certainly important, there are other factors like timing, exposure, the format of the content, how it’s presented, who produced and shared it.
 Keep everything in mind.

 And to finish: